pyscf.lib package¶

 -

-(envs)¶ A hook to be run after the main body of the kernel function.
-Internal variables are exposed to post_kernel through the “envs” dictionary.
-Return value of post_kernel function is not required.
+- A hook to be run before the main body of kernel function is executed.
+Internal variables are exposed to pre_kernel through the “envs” dictionary.
+Return value of pre_kernel function is not required.

 -